The-Microservice-Dungeon/docs/docs/quickGuide/howToBuildAPlayer.md

 :::info

-If you are using the sceleton player as an entrypoint you can jump to step 3.
+If you are using the skeleton player as an entry point you can jump to step 3.
 But for a better understanding I employ you to read all steps.

 :::

-Following steps are neseccery to in participate the game
+Following steps are necessary to in participate the game

 ### 1. The player has to be known to the Game Service

-For that you have to register your player with the Game Service.
+For that you must register your player with the Game Service.

-You will be uning the REST Call for that:
+You will be using the REST Call for that:

 >**POST**